TritonDataCenter/rfd/rfd/0163/README.md

 ### Customer UUID to Manta account translation

 The [`logsets.json`](https://github.com/joyent/sdc-hermes/blob/master/etc/logsets.json.sample) file format will be extended to allow `%U` to represent a manta username.
 The value of `%U` may be obtained by translating an account UUID using mahi.
-The `account_uuid` is the source UUID for this translation.
+The `customer_uuid` is the source UUID for this translation.

 The following serves as an example of how this may be configured.